yeokm1/yeokm1.github.io-hugo/content/post/2020/10/how-i-got-the-rarest-sg-aviation-cert/index.md

 My application was figuratively thrown back at me the first time I went there.

 Apparently following the instructions listed in that application form does not work.
-After some red tape and help from Seletar Flying Club, I would eventually get my CoV.
+After some red tape and extensive help from Seletar Flying Club, I would eventually get my CoV.

 I would find out during this process that there are several unwritten processes and requirements behind this which I shall now share.